Website Planning

 The course schedule gives an overview of the timetable, weekly topics and submission dates for this course.
 There may be occasional changes, so check back frequently.

-All face-to-face sessions are 3 hours long and take place on Wednesday beginning at 10.00am and at 2.00pm.
-Sessions will be taught in Tower Block Lab A unless otherwise indicated.
+All face-to-face sessions are 3 hours long and take place on Thursday mornings (am); beginning at 10.00am or afternoons (pm); beginning at 2.00pm unless otherwise indicated.

 See the programme teaching schedule for an overview of all courses.